 Buildings up to four storeys built before the 1950s are most at risk of subsidence caused by a tree due to their comparatively shallower foundations.

 Roots will always grow to where there is water, and drainage pipes are no exception.
 Roots can usually find a way into drainage systems, causing damage to underground piping, potentially flooding your garden.

 Oak trees will grow acorns among the distinctively shaped leaves.
-This type of tree will also have a thick trunk can grow up to 70 feet in height and nine feet in width.
+This type of tree will also have a thick trunk can grow up to 70 feet in height.